Elohim's Only Begotten Son

 "I came out from Thee."
 John 17:8

 The Son did not begin His existence at Bethlehem as the Oneness brethren teach.
-This begetting took place before He was sent into the world and even before the world or the Universe was created.
+This begetting took place before He was sent into the world and even before the world or the Universe was created or spoken into existence.
 Elohim could not have sent His only begotten Son into the world unless He already existed prior to the creation of the world.
-He was a heavenly being prior to Bethlehem, and at Bethlehem He came into the world the “Son of man” in order to die and provide salvation for us.
+He was a heavenly Being prior to Bethlehem, and at Bethlehem He came into the world as the “Son of man” in order to die and provide salvation for us.
 "Son of man" is used throughout the gospels as Yahushua used this term in reference to Himself.
 See Matthew 12:8; Mark 2:10; Luke 9:22; and John 1:51.

 “For unto which of the angels said He at any time, Thou art My Son, THIS DAY HAVE I BEGOTTEN THEE?
 And again, I will be to Him a Father, and He shall be to Me a Son?”
 Hebrews 1:5 and is quoted from Psalm 2:7.